kevlie/Feeding-Canadian-Kids/deliverables/README.final.md

  * What is the problem you're trying to solve?
  * Is there any context required to understand **why** the application solves this problem?

- Our product is a mobile-friendly website that will provide a centralized platform for registration and communication between Feeding Canadian Kids (FCK) staff, restaurants, and programs.
+Our product is a website that will provide a centralized platform for registration and communication between Feeding Canadian Kids (FCK) staff, restaurants, and programs.

 Presently, there are several existing problems: An immense amount of resources are spent communicating between Program and Restaurant Partners to ensure that all parties involved have agreed upon and are clear about the goals, tasks, locations, etc. There is currently no central platform and it is not always easy for all parties to communicate in an efficient and organized manner.